 Day 10: Last day of the Andalusia Road Trip Itinerary

-This morning I packed my bags and enjoyed one last visit at the hammam in Granada.
+This morning I packed my bags and enjoyed one last visit at the hammam in Granada and treated myself to a Kessa massage.
 I drove back to the coast and explored Malaga’s old castle, (Castillo de Gibralfaro).
 From here you’ll have beautiful views of the harbour and the city of Malaga and its endless stretches of coast line.

 I couldn’t believe it was about time to return my car and fly back home again!
 I saw so much on my travel through Andalusia.